Adding and Managing Company Users

 The Users log contains multiple menu options that you can use to perform steps such as creating new users manually or through import or updating types.
 The toolbar options provide access to some of the same features as well as providing quick access to changing the Status of a user account.

-The Update User Type (To Portal and To Standard) option, collectively, work as a bulk action on one or more selected user rows by letting you update the type of user.
+The Update User Type (To Portal and To Standard) option, collectively, work as a bulk action on one or more selected user rows for updating the user type.
 For example, you can select one row, or multiple rows, click Update User Type, and change the user type to standard by clicking To Standard.

 If the user type attribute is not mentioned when creating the user, the user type for that user will be set to Standard by default.